activedocument/activedocument/README.md

 - Transparency
 - Community involvement

-This fork will merge in changes at least once-per-month from [mongodb/mongoid](https://github.com/mongodb/mongoid) as its "upstream" repo.
+This fork will merge in changes at least once-per-month from [mongodb/active_document](https://github.com/mongodb/active_document) as its "upstream" repo.
 We may backport PRs to upstream where it makes sense to do so, but cannot guarantee that the upstream will merge them.

 ## Releases & Versioning

-**Important:** Mongoid Ultra is currently in `alpha` state.
+**Important:** ActiveDocument Ultra is currently in `alpha` state.
 The first full release will be `9.0.0.0`.

-For the time being, version numbers will shadow those of `mongodb/mongoid` with an additional "patch" number added:
+For the time being, version numbers will shadow those of `mongodb/active_document` with an additional "patch" number added:

 `X.Y.Z.P`